bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product reviews

 You can query reviews for products.
 You retrieve only reviews that a merchant has approved.
-The following example retrieves the first review for the specified product.
+The following example retrieves the first review for the specified product:

 <!--
 type: tab